-The 20 Most Romantic Love Poems of All Time
+The 20 Best Romantic Love Poems of All Time

 Sometimes, the heartfelt note you want to write your partner isn't the heartfelt note that comes out.
 Unless you're a master wordsmith, there's only so much you can do when you put pen to paper (or thumb to phone screen).
 Fortunately, when you're suffering from writer's block, there are innumerable masters out there whose romantic poems can get the job done for you.
-And while you might think quoting a love poem won't be as impressive as a beautifully crafted missive, consider two things.
-First, you can't go wrong with a classic.
-Second, it's pretty easy to impress somebody by appearing to know something about poetry.
+And while you might think that quoting the best love poems ever written isn't as impressive as crafting your own missive, consider two things.
+First, you can never go wrong with a classic.
+Second, simply proving that you know something about poetry is bound to impress.

-So, whether you're looking for something to put in a birthday card or just want to spice up your texting game, these best love poems will make you seem like the romantic you'd like to be.
+So, whether you're looking for something to put in a birthday card or just want to spice up your texting game, these love poems will make you sound like the hopeless romantic you'd like to be.

 "I Am Not Yours"—Sara Teasdale